nikolayg/nikgrozev-website/_posts/blog/2015-07-14-overview-of-modern-concurrency-and-parallelism-concepts.md

 In fact this approach of wrapping a long running backround task in a fiber is so widesperead, that C# introduces a specialised [Async/Await](https://en.wikipedia.org/wiki/Await) language structure for it.

-As I mentioned, there is still some ambiguity with regards to many concurrency terms.
+As I mentioned, there is still some ambiguity in regard to many concurrency terms.
 For example, in [Quasar](http://docs.paralleluniverse.co/quasar/) fibers can run in parallel.
 [GHC](https://www.haskell.org/ghc/) and [Mercury](https://en.wikipedia.org/wiki/Mercury_%28programming_language%29)
 can migrate fibers from one thread to another, and GHC can even preempt them.